R9295/code-berlin/README.md

     ```

     Voila!
-You can now go the the [interface](http://0.0.0.0:3003).
-Feel free to add some content before moving forward.
+The node is now online!
+You can access [interface](http://0.0.0.0:3003).
+Feel free to add some articles or folders before moving forward.

 6. Connect ``node_a`` and ``node_b``'s ipfs and orbitdb instance to ``node_c``'s
 The two easiest ways for this are through a signal server or through the websocket listener of ``node_c``.